OffchainLabs/arb-os/doc/DataFormats.md

 Otherwise, ArbOS will emit a transaction receipt reporting a failure code, with no return data.

+**Message type 10: unsigned contract tx with pre-deposit**

+The type-specific data is:

+* pre-deposit amount (uint)
+* gas refund recipient (address encoded as uint; if zero, this will be replaced with the sender's address)
+* callvalue refund recipient (address encoded as uint; if zero, this will be replaced with the sender's address)
+* ArbGas limit (uint)
+* ArbGas price bid, in wei (uint)
+* destination address (uint)
+* callvalue, in wei (uint)
+* calldata (bytes)

+The pre-deposit amount is credited to the caller's L2 ETH account.
+Then the remaining fields are processed the same as an L2 message of subtype 1.

 ## L2 messages

 As noted above, an L2 message is one type of incoming message that can be put into an L2 chain's inbox.
 The purpose of an L2 message is to convey information, typically a transaction request, to ArbOS.
 Except where specified here, the EthBridge does not examine or interpret the contents of an L2 message.